 In a state of uncomfortable suspense.

-Tenterhooks aren't directly connected with tents, nor are they the hooks used by butchers, as the common misspelling 'tenderhooks' might suggest.
+Tenterhooks aren't connected with tents, nor are they the hooks used by butchers, as the common misspelling 'tenderhooks' might suggest.
 A tenter is a wooden frame, often in the form of a line of fencing, used to hang woollen or linen cloth to prevent it from shrinking as it dries.
 The tenterhooks are, not surprisingly, the hooks on the tenter used to hold the cloth in place.

 Tenters are no longer everyday objects but a hundred years ago, in wool weaving areas like the North of England, they were a common sight on the land around the many woollen mills, called 'tenter-fields'.
 It is easy to see how the figurative expression 'on tenterhooks', with its meaning of painful tension, derived from the 'tenting' or stretching of fabric.
 The expression was originally 'on the tenters'.
 The English West Country playwright John Ford was the first to record that expression in the play Broken Heart, 1633: